-My office hours are in-person in my office (DLS 413) on Mondays and Thursdays from 10:30 - 11:30 am.
+My office hours are in-person in my office (DLS 413) on Mondays and Thursdays from 3:00 - 4:00 pm.
 If you prefer to meet virtually, please let me know when you make the appointment.
 You have two options to set an appointment.
 To schedule an office hours appointment, please follow the instructions below.
-After the appointment is set up, you will find the appointment in your Google Calendar.
-Hence, I expect every student to use Google Calendar (See [Google Calendar Video Tutorial](#)).
+After the appointment is set up, you will find the appointment in your Outlook Calendar.
+Hence, I expect every student to use Outlook Calendar.

-- Option 1 (try this first): Go to [Dr. González' Google Calendar Appointments](#) that have 20-minute office hours time slots.
-If you decide to stop by my office hours at the last minute (i.e. 5 minutes before they start or while they are happening, check the same link to verify that there is an opening. - Option 2: If the appointment slots don't work, please send me a calendar invitation.
+- Option 1 (try this first): Go to [Dr. González' Calendar Appointments](#) that have 20-minute time slots.
+If you decide to stop by my office hours at the last minute (i.e. 5 minutes before they start or while they are happening, check the same link to verify that there is an opening). - Option 2: If the appointment slots don't work, please send me a calendar invitation.
 Follow these [instructions](#).
 Through this method, you have to wait until I accept the calendar invitation.
 Depending on my schedule, these appointments may be virtual.